tamosreddi/orders/documentation/database/database-schema-guide.md

 - `ai_extracted_products`: JSON array of products AI identified in the message
 - `ai_suggested_responses`: JSON array of AI-generated response suggestions
 - `order_context_id`: Soft reference to order if message created/relates to an order
+- `order_session_id`: Links message to an order collection session for grouping related order messages
 - `thread_position`: Message sequence number in conversation
 - `reply_to_message_id`: If replying to specific message, references that message
 - `external_message_id`: ID from external system (WhatsApp, SMS provider)